openmethane/setup_wrf/README.md

 ## CMAQ runs

-The `setupCMAQinputs.py` script generates the required configuration and data to run CMAQ for a given domain and time.
+The `scripts/setup_for_cmaq.py` script generates the required configuration and data to run CMAQ for a given domain and time.

+# TODO: DB update docs about how to configure the CMAQ scripts
-Currently, the configuration for CMAQ is not as flexible as for WRF and is specified directly in `setupCMAQinputs.py`.
+Currently, the configuration for CMAQ is not as flexible as for WRF and is specified directly in `setup_for_cmaq`.

 Before runnning this script, the WRF model must be run to generate the meteorological data and the CAMS data must be downloaded
 (`scripts/download_cams_input.py`) for the period of interest.
 [CAMS](https://www.copernicus.eu/en/access-data/copernicus-services-catalogue/cams-global-reanalysis-eac4)
 is a global atmospheric reanalysis data set that can be used to provide boundary conditions for CMAQ.

-The `setupCMAQinputs.py` script does the following:
+The `setup_for_cmaq.py` script does the following:
 * Checks if the required input files are available (WRF output files from the above section)
 * Run MCIP to extract the meteorological data from the WRF output files and interpolate onto the CMAQ grid
 * Prepares the initial and boundary conditions for CMAQ (using ICON and BCON respectively)